algernon/madness/resources/posts/2015-11-20-looking-for-a-keyboard.markdown

 ========================

-After writing this all up, I think I prefer the [Model 01](#m01), but the [UHK](#uhk) comes close too: the UHK is cheaper, but not by a large margin.
+After writing this all up, I think I prefer the [Model 01](#m01), but the [UHK](#uhk) and [ErgoDox](#ergodox) come close too!

+The UHK is cheaper, but not by a large margin.
 It lacks the thumb keys and the palm key the M01 has.
 It also looks rather dull (sorry).
 They'd both ship about the same time, but, the M01 is already funded, while the UHK is not (mind you, there's a pretty darn high chance it will be).

+The [ErgoDox](#ergodox) has thumb keys, split keyboard, and is open source.
+Compared to the UHK, we have the thumb keys, and less distraction, for a better price.
+But the case is not so nice.
+Compared to the Model 01: no leds, or center bar, and an inferior case.
+But, much better price, which is an important factor too.

 Then, there's the [Atreus](#atreus).
 While it's a DIY kit, it is much more affordable than the rest, and I could have it far sooner.
 Yet... it doesn't feel like a big enough switch from my current keyboard.
 I might as well continue using the TypeMatrix then, right?

-In a similar vein, I really wanted to consider the [ErgoDox](#ergodox), because it has a much better shape than the Atreus, and is a split keyboard.
-But if I have to assemble the keyboard myself, the price of the ErgoDox is far too high for me.
-Not to mention, that if I can avoid it, I don't want to put my keyboard together, and soldier stuff.
-I hate having to touch hardware.

 The rest, I ruled out earlier, while I was reviewing them anyway.

 So, the big question is: should I invest close to **$400** into a keyboard that looks stunning, and will likely grow old with me?
-Or should I give up some of the features, and settle for the **$300** one, that'll also grow old with me.
+Or should I give up some of the features, and settle for one of the **$300** ones, that'll also grow old with me.
 Or is there an option I did not consider, that may match my needs and preferences better?

 If you, my dear reader, got this far, and have a suggestion, please either [tweet at me](https://twitter.com/algernoone), or write an